 |Dynamic Media Classic Cloud Config||The cloud config to use for the encoding presets.|

 |Dynamic Media Classic Encoding Preset||The encoding preset to map this video profile with.|

 |HTML5 video type||This property lets you set the value of the type property of the HTML5 video source element.
 This information is not provided by the Dynamic Media Classic encoding presets, but required for properly rendering the videos using HTML5 video element.
 A list for common formats is provided, but can be overwritten for other formats.|

 Repeat this step for all encoding presets selected in the cloud config that you want to use in the video component.

 The foundation video component must know about what video profiles to use in order to build the video sources list.
-You must open the video components design dialog and configure the components design for using the new video profiles.
+Open the video components design dialog and configure the components design for using the new video profiles.

-If you use the foundation video component on a mobile page, you might need to repeat these steps on the design of the mobile page.
+If you use the foundation Video component on a mobile page, repeat these steps on the design of the mobile page.